 Housing costs in Beaumont are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The education level of Beaumont citizens is a little higher than the average for US cities and towns: 24.49% of adults in Beaumont have at least a bachelor's degree.
+The percentage of people in Beaumont who are college-educated is somewhat higher than the average US community of 21.84%: 25.29% of adults in Beaumont have at least a bachelor's degree.